 Masters Degree in Behavioral Health: Program Overviews

 Core courses focus on the principles, practices and theories of behavioral health.
 They provide students with a foundation in the field.
-Core courses include:
+In addition to biobehavioral systems, biostatistics, and epidemiology, core courses include:

 - Perspectives in behavioral health